ROAM-JCU/roam-website-archived/_pages/about.md

 ROAM was funded and is currently lead by Kyana Pike and Emily Webster, with the invigorating collaboration of ROAM members.

-We meet every second Tuesday at 12 PM using a mix virtual and presential format.
+We meet every second Tuesday at noon using a mix virtual and presential format.

 <h1>Who we are</h1>